ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

 There are so many special birds to be found in the Yabello region, and quite a few of them require time to find.
-In consequence, we devote more time to this area than other bird tours, enabling the Birdquest group to explore key habitats that bus-based groups cannot reach or have insufficient time to visit.
+In consequence, we devote more time to this area than other bird tours, enabling the Birdquest group to explore key habitats that other groups have insufficient time to visit.

 The discovery of the extraordinary Stresemann’s Bushcrow, described in 1938, represents one of the most remarkable ornithological events in Africa and we shall be eagerly looking out for our first party of these strange birds that recall starlings as much as corvids.
 Nowadays they generally favour areas where cattle roam (although once it must have been wild ungulates) and it is fascinating to follow the birds as they wander along turning over dried cowpats with their long bills in their search for juicy invertebrates.